filippobistaffa/SR-VALUE/README.md

-SRVALUE: compute the SR value of a coalition structure
+SR-VALUE: compute the SR value of a coalition structure
 ===================

 SR-VALUE computes the value of a coalition structure in the SR scenario.